 Whiplash, also known as cervical acceleration/deceleration (CAD) syndrome, is perhaps the most common neck injury.
-It can be caused by any sort of trauma to the head or neck.
-Patients with whiplash experience pain when moving their head, and a decreased range of motion which can be detrimental to even the most normal daily activities.
-Learn more about whiplash and how to treat it below.
+It can be caused by any type of trauma to the head or neck.
+Patients with whiplash experience pain when moving their head and notice a decreased range of motion, which can be detrimental to even the most normal daily activities.
+Learn more about whiplash and how to treat it below:

 Whiplash Causes and Symptoms

-Symptoms of whiplash can pop up immediately following an injury, or they can crop up days or weeks later.
+Symptoms of whiplash can start immediately after an injury, or they may crop up days or weeks later.
 Whatever the case, whiplash should be examined and treated by a skilled medical professional.

 Edina Whiplash Doctors

-Whiplash is generally treated with conservative methods like wearing a neck brace, pain meds, physical therapy, and injection therapy.
-These tend to effectively resolve the pain associated with the condition and return range-of-motion to the patient.
+Whiplash is generally treated with conservative methods like wearing a neck brace, pain medications, physical therapy and injection therapy.
+These tend to effectively resolve the pain and return range of motion.
 Surgery is rare but can be an effective treatment option in extreme cases.

-Many people consider whiplash to be a minor injury and avoid going to the doctor, opting instead to just deal with the neck pain and decreased mobility.
-But whiplash can cause chronic neck pain and other issues for the rest of your life if left untreated.
+Many people consider whiplash to be a minor injury and avoid going to the doctor, opting to just deal with the neck pain and decreased mobility.
+But whiplash can cause long-term chronic neck pain and other issues if left untreated.
 Make an appointment today with a pain management physician at Advanced Spine & Pain Clinics of Minnesota.
-Our Edina pain physicians will walk you through all or your treatment options and provide you with unparalleled care.
+Our Edina pain physicians will walk you through your treatment options and provide you with unparalleled care.
 Contact us by filling out our online form or by calling our clinic at (612) 20-SPINE.